kitnil/awesome/README.md

 - [glsp](https://github.com/fleabitdev/glsp) - The GameLisp scripting language
 - [topngx](https://github.com/gsquire/topngx) - top for NGINX
 - [dyn-wall-rs](https://github.com/RAR27/dyn-wall-rs) - Helps user set a dynamic wallpaper and more.
-- [nix-query-tree-viewer](https://github.com/cdepillabout/nix-query-tree-viewer) - GTK viewer for the output of `nix store --query --tree`
+- [nix-query-tree-viewer](https://github.com/cdepillabout/nix-query-tree-viewer) - GTK viewer for the output of `nix-store --query --tree`
 - [skim](https://github.com/lotabout/skim) - Fuzzy Finder in rust!
 - [dust](https://github.com/bootandy/dust) - A more intuitive version of du in rust
 - [desed](https://github.com/SoptikHa2/desed) - Debugger for Sed: demystify and debug your sed scripts, from comfort of your terminal.